“What if a role player aspired to be something other than what society had intended? What if a role player aspired to something greater?”

 The music fades, giving way to explosions in the distance.
 Skyscrapers, and seven-footers, crumble to the ground—LeBron James’ block of Tiago Splitter forever etched in our minds.
 Silence.
 The camera cuts to a tight shot of Green, focused and determined, then backs out to show James barreling towards him with the ball at unfathomable speeds.
 The action drops into slow motion as the two collide in midair, our hero disarming his former teammate.

-Later, in an interview room, Doris Burke would ask Green about the “S” routes he uses to elude the enemy—curling off one high screen through the lane, and then a second one along the baseline for an open three-pointer.
+Later, in an interview room, Doris Burke would ask Green about the “S” routes he uses to elude the enemy—curling off one high screen through the

 “It’s not an ‘S’,” Green would tell her.
 “On my team, it means hope.”